 Come study astronomy under the wonderful skies of the Atacama desert

 The Doctorate in Astrophysics and Astroinformatics is a new and highly innovative program that has been developed by the Center for Research, Technology, Education and Astronomical Outreach (CITEVA) of Universidad de Antofagasta, in conjunction with the Master’s program in Astronomy.
 It has three lines of research: astrophysics of galaxies, astrophysics of stellar systems, and astroinformatics, which cover the different scales of the study of the universe in combination with the advanced techniques of astroinformatics.
 A unique training program in the country, it is in tune with the development of contemporary and future astrophysics.
 This is a newly created program, aimed at anyone who has an Bachelor in Science or Engineering, or a Master’s degree or equivalent, that is focused on Astrophysics, Physics, Applied Mathematics, or Computer Science, at a level, duration and content compatible with the requirements of the Program.
 The duration of the program is eight semesters and requires the approval of 240 credits in fundamental and complementary curricular activities.
-The academic body is composed of a young, vibrant and active group of eight CITEVA member professors with dynamic research projects, as well as high-level collaborators and visitors from various institutions around the world.
+The academic body is composed of a young, vibrant and active group of seven (plus one in April, 2024) CITEVA member professors with dynamic research projects, as well as high-level collaborators and visitors from various institutions around the world.

 General objective